jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

      ]
    }

-How to clone a system template?
+How to clone a System Template?
 +++++++++++++++++++++++++++++++

 Caught in #0624808.